evmos/ethermint/docs/guides/join_network.md

 order: 5
 -->

-# Joining Chainsafe's Public Testnet
+# JoiningTestnet

-This document outlines the steps to join the public testnet hosted by [Chainsafe](https://chainsafe.io).
+This document outlines the steps to join the public testnet

 ## Steps